Zwilling Kitchen Knife Guide

 Fits all the Pro blocks w/ angled slots

 Zwilling is playing with a lot of variation in this series right now, so on top of making these knives in white and black, they’ve also started making “Slim” versions.
 These have essentially the same profile, but less material.
 The handles are a little smaller, and the blades are thinned out to reduce weight.
-This is a really good way to go for people with smaller hands, or just want a lighter knife.
+This is a really good way to go for people with smaller hands or just want a lighter knife.

 One of the big features of Zwilling knives over the years has been their big handles.
 That’s been both a warning and a promise for different cooks, so it makes a lot of sense for Zwilling to reorient one of their best designs for people who don’t have giant mits.

-The prices are about the same for Pro Slim knives, which seems a bit suspicious since you’re paying for elss material, but keep in mind that the design and the craftsmanship are the big pulls here.
+The prices are about the same for Pro Slim knives, which seems a bit suspicious since you’re paying for less material, but keep in mind that the design and the craftsmanship are the big pulls here.
 The steel and plastic handles probably don’t bump the price of manufacturing all that much in this case.

 Knives Available in Pro Slim